awsdocs/amazon-appstream2-developer-guide/doc_source/use-client-start-streaming-session.md

 **SAML 2\.0**

 If you use SAML 2\.0 to federate your users to an AppStream 2\.0 stack, you must create a registry value to configure the AppStream 2\.0 client with a pre\-populated URL whenever the client is launched\.
 The URL must use a certificate that is trusted by the device\.
 The certificate must contain a Subject Alternative Name \(SAN\) that includes the URL's domain name\.
-For more information, see [Run a PowerShell Script to Install the AppStream 2\.0 Client](install-configure-client.md#configure-start-url-remotely-use-powershell)
+For more information, see [Set the Start URL for AppStream 2\.0 Client Users](install-configure-client.md#set-start-url)

 **User pool**